tx00-resources-en/activities/Project/activity3.md

      - How do you handle errors using `try...catch` with `async/await`?

-This extended lab is designed to help you learn how to use the Fetch API with `async/await` in Node.js to make HTTP requests and handle asynchronous operations.
+This extended part is designed to help you learn how to use the Fetch API with `async/await` in Node.js to make HTTP requests and handle asynchronous operations.
 Understanding `async/await` is crucial for writing clean and readable asynchronous code in JavaScript.